| Blue Ridge Journal

 Why are we putting up with traffic gridlock and smog in our cities?
+Why are we isolating ourselves in our noisy, costly, dangerous and polluting 3000 pound steel cocoons to get about in the city?
 It doesn't have to be that way; there are solutions that merely require a bit of political initiative and will.
 Here's a contribution toward solving these problems in many U.S. cities.

-We have fought against the environmental impacts of the automobile for sixty years using the same tool: More freeway lanes.
+We have fought against the environmental impacts of the automobile for sixty years using the same tool – more freeway lanes.
 In a word: it hasn't worked.
 The increased capacity has quickly been overwhelmed with additional traffic, and the greater the traffic, the greater the smog, and the more disastrous are traffic incidents.
-We know what the result has been: traffic is getting worse and worse, with little hope of improvement, while "improvement" in air quality has generally been a matter of reducing emission locally to a level where the prevailing wind will remove it to the next community downwind.
+We know what the result has been: traffic is getting worse and worse, with little hope of improvement, while "improvement" in air quality has generally been a matter of slight emission reductions locally to a level where the prevailing wind will remove it to the next community downwind.
 In other words, cities are passing their pollution on to their less populous neighbors, who – not surprisingly – have less political clout.

+But back to the traffic picture.
 It's time to face up to it: We can't build enough freeways to solve our traffic and air quality problem.
-The only way to get everyone to work and back in a reasonable time in our large cities, while truly improving our air, is to create attractive and convenient free – YES, FREE! – public transit.
+The only way to get everyone to work and back in a reasonable time in our large cities, while actually improving our air, is to create attractive and convenient free – yes, free! – public transit.

 BRJ Front Page See all Essays Send a Comment